 Find out when the board meets and read agenda item write-ups for current and past meetings.

-The State Board develops a guiding vision, principles, goals and action plan for the system of 34 community and technical colleges.
+The State Board develops and approves a strategic plan for the system of 34 community and technical colleges.

 Check Out Our Colleges